Ed Gamble

 Edward Stephenson Gamble (born 10 March 1986) is an English comedian, podcaster and television personality.
-He is best known for co-presenting the Off Menu podcast with James Acaster as well as his appearances on comedy panel shows including Mock the Week and Taskmaster.
+He is best known for co-presenting the Off Menu podcast with James Acaster and appearances on comedy panel shows including Mock the Week and Taskmaster.
 He studied at Hatfield College, Durham University, where he began his comedy career performing with the Durham Revue, and was a finalist in the 2007 Chortle Student Comedy Awards.

 Early life and family

 Gamble was brought up in Wandsworth and Raynes Park, southwest London.
 His mother, a nurse and health visitor for the NHS, and father, a solicitor, separated when he was four; he was raised mainly by his mother.
 He has a younger half-sister and a younger half-brother on his father's side.

 He attended Highfield School and Nursery in Wandsworth and later King's College School, a private day school for boys in Wimbledon.
 At school, he "used humour as a defence mechanism".
 He said that "there's no way that people could make jokes about my weight if I was making them myself, faster and better.
 Aside from losing weight, this was the best way to ward off bullying, and there was no way I was going to lose weight.
 I loved food."

 He attended Durham University, where he studied philosophy and met fellow comedians Nish Kumar, Nick Mohammed, and Tom Neenan.
 He was a member of Hatfield College.

-Before working full time as a comedian, Gamble worked jobs that included short stints of manual labouring, data entry, and working at the Raynes Park Tavern (since refurbished), a pub that was "surprisingly dangerous for the area" and "on more than one occasion when I arrived for work there was an ambulance parked outside. (...)
+Before working full-time as a comedian, Gamble worked jobs which included short stints of manual labouring, data entry, and working at the Raynes Park Tavern (since refurbished), a pub that was "surprisingly dangerous for the area" and "on more than one occasion when I arrived for work there was an ambulance parked outside. (...)
 One night I arrived for work and literally had to step over a pool of blood outside the door."